 Soil Sampling has long been the mainstay of direct push work.
-Geoprobe® soil probing methods continue to replace other drilling methods for environmental, geotechnical, and mining & exploration purposes largely due to their ability to quickly and efficiently recover soil samples.
+Geoprobe® soil probing methods and tools for soil sampling continue to replace other drilling methods for environmental, geotechnical, and mining & exploration purposes largely due to their ability to quickly and efficiently recover soil samples.

 Added benefits of direct push type soil sampling include the ability to recover continuous soil cores through holes barely larger than the core itself, the absence of cuttings, and the ability to recover cores using relatively small and highly mobile machinery.
 With the benefits like these, it's no wonder that direct push soil sampling continues to grow.